Carlos Mauro Hoyos: Biography

 Hoyos was a lawyer from Medellín University, specialising in constitutional law.
 During his public life, he worked for the Judiciary of Colombia and was a member of the Colombian Liberal Party.
 He also was a municipal judge and councilman for the town El Retiro.
-At the departamental ambit, he was a deputy, treasurer and Comptroller for the department Antioquia; he also was a Representative in the Colombian Congress several times and general secretary of the Colombian Liberal Party.
+At the departamental ambit, he was a deputy, treasurer and Comptroller for Antioquia Department; he also was a Representative in the Colombian Congress several times and general secretary of the Colombian Liberal Party.

 On September 17, 1987, Carlos Mauro Hoyos took office as the general inspector of the nation, after being elected by the Senate of Colombia.
-He began his position at one of the Colombian History's most critical times, due to the increasing terrorist threat by narco-traffic, headed by Pablo Escobar.
-During his administration as the general inspector of the nation, Hoyos had a close relationship with Drug Enforcement Administration (DEA), which made him a target of the cartel.
+He began his position at one of Colombian history's most critical times, due to the increasing terrorist threat by narco-traffic, headed by Pablo Escobar.
+During his administration as the general inspector of the nation, Hoyos had a close relationship with the Drug Enforcement Administration (DEA), which made him a target of the cartel.

 Kidnapping and death

 This criminal plot began a week earlier, on January 19, 1988, when the then candidate for Bogotá Mayorship and future Colombian president Andrés Pastrana Arango was kidnapped at his campaign house in Bogotá.
 A week later, on January 25, 1988, Carlos Hoyos was kidnapped when he was being driven to the Airport José María Córdoba of Rionegro after having visited Medellín.
 His bodyguards Jorge Enrique Loaiza and Gonzalo Villegas were killed, while the inspector general ended up wounded and taken by the kidnappers to a ranch near the area.
 As a reaction, Colombian Army deployed military sweeping operations on the zone.
 Around 11:30 a.m., a group of police men arrived to inspect a ranch in the zone El Retiro, where coincidentally Andrés Pastrana was being kept in captivity.
 A police man offered himself to take the position of Andrés in order to facilitate his liberation and, at the same time, to guarantee the kidnappers to take flight.
-Nevertheless, minutes later, when Pablo Escobar learned about what had happened with Pastrana, he ordered his men to kill the general inspector Carlos Mauro Hoyos as a way to discourage the triumph of the government and give credit to the cartel.
+Nevertheless, minutes later, when Pablo Escobar learned about what had happened with Pastrana, he ordered his men to kill Hoyos as a way to discourage the triumph of the government and give credit to the cartel.